dikortis/LetsTalkETC/Episodes/Episode_11.md

-going to we're going to be like but you're part of that helping to kind of push humanity forward in a sense so I yeah really appreciate what you're doing so now you you've given a pretty good description of what you what you're working on is there anything else that you want to communicate that I haven't
+going to we're going to be like but you're part of that helping to kind of push humanity forward in a sense so I really appreciate what you're doing so now you've given a pretty good description of what you what you're working on is there anything else that you want to communicate that I haven't